moglxh/Red-team-journey/Day-1-tryhackme.md

 ## Rooms Completed
 1. Intro to Cyber Security
 2. Defensive Security Intro
+3. Search Skills

 ## What I learned
 - Basic understanding of cybersecurity concepts
 - Difference between offensive and defensive security
-- How blue teams detect and respond to threats
+- Importance of search techniques in investigations and recon

 ## Key Takeaway
-Defense plays a critical role in cybersecurity alongside offensive techniques.
+Strong fundamentals and research skills are essential in cybersecurity.

 ## Next Steps
 - Continue Pre Security path